asiryk/natural-language-processing/README.md

 Then you have to create Virtual Environment and activate it

-> Node: make sure you have Python version > 3.3
+> Note: make sure you have Python version > 3.3

 ```shell
 python3 -m venv venv